wentallout/gaming/README.md

 | Viewfinder | | |
 | Nine Sols | ? | ? |

-## 🛠️ Games that require mods to be good

-- Fallout: New Vegas → buggy, clunky animation and physics, still fun tho
-- The Elder Scrolls V: Skyrim Special Edition → prepare to download 100 mods just to fix bugs and performance issues
-- The Sims series → not a fan, I'm not going through 10 steps just to install mods.
-- Minecraft

-## 🚮 Rejected

-Bad games go here: https://github.com/wentallout/gaming/wiki/Rejected

 ## Why Concord failed?

 Concord, a $200M game from Sony, launched on August 23, 2024, but failed spectacularly, shutting down just 12 days later due to critical flaws.